j7ios/ScrollingNavBar/README.md

 ## Contributors

 Developed by me, Giacomo B. Want to support the development of this repo?
-Buy me a coffee ☕️ via Paypal
+Buy me a coffee ☕️ via <a href="http://paypal.me/jack7na">PAYPAL</a>

 ## License